ofajs/ofa-v4-docs/docs/en/docs/get-started/elements-and-events.md

-# Getting Elements and Events
+# Get Elements and Events Related

-This section aims to enhance understanding of the previous chapter, including selecting elements and binding events.
+This chapter aims to enhance understanding of the previous chapter, including selecting elements and event binding.

 ## Selecting Elements

-In previous chapters, we have learned how to retrieve a specific element from the global scope using the $ symbol.
-Now, we will introduce other methods for selecting elements.
+In the previous chapters, we have learned how to access a specific element from the global scope using the $ symbol.
+Next, we will introduce other methods of accessing elements.

-### Finding an Element Within Another Element
+### Look for an element within an element

-#### Using the `$("xxx").$('xxxx')` syntax
+#### Using `$("xxx").$('xxxx')` method

-`$("xxx").$('xxxx')` is a way to select a parent element first, then find the child element that matches the given condition within it.
-Here, `$("xxx")` selects a parent element, and `$('xxxx')` searches for the child element within that parent element.
+`$("xxx").$('xxxx')` is a way to select a parent element first and then find the child element that meets the condition inside it.
+In this example, `$("xxx")` selects a parent element, and then uses `$('xxxx')` to find the child element that meets the condition within that parent element.

 #### Example